-(1) A letter from the FAA Oversight Office stating that the previously approved EWIS ICA have been evaluated and shown to be adequate for the modification.
-The operator should request this letter from the FAA Oversight Office to ensure that the STC has been evaluated in accordance with 26.11(c)(1) and (2) prior to installation, or c.
+(1) A letter from the FAA Aircraft Certification Service office stating that the previously approved EWIS ICA have been evaluated and shown to be adequate for the modification.
+The operator should request this letter from the FAA Aircraft Certification Service office to ensure that the STC has been evaluated in accordance with § 26.11(c)(1) and (2) prior to installation, or c.
 Existing STCs After August 30, 2010.
 As stated above, this is a limitation on the STC applicant, not on the operator.
-Operators can continue to operate their airplanes with the existing
+Operators can continue to operate their airplanes with the existing STC after August 30, 2010.
+The operator has no obligation under the operation rules (§§ 121.1111 and 129.111) to develop the EWIS ICA for the existing STC.
+If the STC holder provides the EWIS ICA for the previously incorporated STC (STC installed after the effective date of the rule), the operator must incorporate the EWIS ICA into its maintenance program.

-(2) Revised EWIS ICA that the FAA Oversight Office has approved for the STC modification.
+(2) Revised EWIS ICA that the FAA Aircraft Certification Service office has approved for the STC modification.
 The revised EWIS ICA should be provided to the operator by the STC holder.